Waldenbuch: Religions

+The Evangelical Church Community of Waldenbuch has named its community center Georg-Pfäfflin Community Center to commemorate the work of Georg Pfäfflin, German Lutheran pastor of the town from 1942 til 1945, and of his wife Ursula Pfäfflin.

+The town of Waldenbuch has erected the column (Stele) number 10 on Marktstrasse because of the engagement of Georg Pfäfflin hiding a jewish woman during the last days of the Second World War.

 Population

-Population figures are taken from census results (¹) or statistical data from the data office in Stuttgart.
+Population figures are taken from census results or statistical data from the data office in Stuttgart.

-Economy and Infrastructure
+Economy and infrastructure

 Transportation

 Country road 1208 (old B 27) connects the city to the north with Stuttgart and to the south with Tübingen.
 The L 1185 leads west to Böblingen and east to Nürtingen.

 In 1928 the Siebenmühlental-Railway opened to Leinfelden and was later decommissioned in 1956.
 The local public transport system is operated today by bus line 86 (Vaihingen-Leinfelden-Waldenbuch) of the Stuttgarter Straßenbahnen.
 Bus lines 760 (Böblingen-Schönaich-Waldenbuch), 826 (Leinfelden-Waldenbuch-Tübingen) and 828 (Stuttgart Airport Waldenbuch-Tübingen) are operated by Regional Bus Stuttgart.

 Sights and culture

 In the centre of Waldenbuch is the town's landmark Schloss Waldenbuch.
 The castle is the domicile of the Museum der Alltagskultur, one of the most important museums of folk culture in Germany.